 My family and I weren’t alone.

 I’ve read estimates.
 Something upwards of 7.1 trillion gallons of water fell on our town.
 Gas stations were flooded to the rooftops.
 Co-workers were flooded to the rafters.
-Business went under and stayed that way for months afterward.
-House were left vacant, untouched and remain that way today.
+Businesses went under and stayed that way for months afterward.
+Houses were left vacant, untouched and remain that way today.
 The currents were too strong for us to walk through, which we attempted.
 Our cars were the first victims of the flood and we had no other way to leave.